DocuMentorApps/OfflineDocumentation/MeetingMinutes/Team/11-08-22-DURING-CLASS.md

 ## Topics Discussed
 * selected times for presentation meeting on Thursday
 * discussed what still needs to be done for first iteration - tests, writing info to file
-  * currently getting postgres error when running tests on windows machine
+  * currently getting postgres error when running tests (with rspec) on windows machine
+  * instead writing plain ruby tests
 * worked on presentation slides

 ## Things Clarified